When is the best time to visit France?

 - Watch the French Open at Roland Garros in Paris

 - Enjoy a culinary tour of Paris

-Expect crowds throughout the country and long lines at all the major attractions as this is peak tourist season in France.
+Expect crowds throughout the country and long lines at all the major attractions as this is the peak tourist season in France.
 Temperatures vary between the high 50s and the mid 70s, making this a good time to explore the beaches as well!
 Enjoying the sun across the parks in the country is the norm!

 - Explore Nice on a bicycle

 - Relax on the beaches of the French Riviera

 This is one of the warmest and busiest months to be in France.
 Day time temperatures usually hit the high 70s and you can expect plenty of sunshine and crowds!
 This is also the time the lavender fields are in full bloom in Provence and the renowned cycling event, the Tour de France is held in the country.